-The OSP P.Sensitive_Data "Privacy of sensitive biometric reference data" is fulfilled and the threat T.Read_Sensitive_Data "Read the sensitive biometric reference data" is countered by the TOEobjective OT.Sens_Data_Conf "Confidentiality of sensitive biometric reference data" requiring that read access to EF.DG3 and EF.DG4 (containing the sensitive biometric reference data) is only granted to authorized inspection systems.
+The OSP P.Sensitive_Data "Privacy of sensitive biometric reference data" is fulfilled and the threat T.Read_Sensitive_Data "Read the sensitive biometric reference data" is countered by the TOE-objective OT.Sens_Data_Conf "Confidentiality of sensitive biometric reference data" requiring that read access to EF.DG3 and EF.DG4 (containing the sensitive biometric reference data) is only granted to authorized inspection systems.
 Furthermore it is required that the transmission of these data ensures the data's confidentiality.
 The authorization bases on Document Verifier certificates issued by the issuing State or Organisation as required by OE.Authoriz_Sens_Data "Authorization for use of sensitive biometric reference data".
-The Document Verifier of the receiving State has to authorize Extended Inspection Systems by creating appropriate Inspection System certificates for gemalto [×] Reference D1278599 Release 1.1p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 92 access to the sensitive biometric reference data as demanded by OE.Ext_Insp_Systems "Authorization of Extended Inspection Systems".
+The Document Verifier of the receiving State has to authorize Extended Inspection Systems by creating appropriate Inspection System certificates for access to the sensitive biometric reference data as demanded by OE.Ext_Insp_Systems "Authorization of Extended Inspection Systems".